 Hypothetically during the interview, the interviewer should ask a question to the candidate.
 They must mention what if the person got hired by the company, the candidate loves the job and they are paid the salary that they desire.
 Despite all these benefits, will they really consider a different job from a different company?
 The answer will reveal where the interests of the person really lies at.
 If the person is passionate about the job and the company, they will decide and opt to stay.
 If their interests lie elsewhere they can mention that.
 So, the interviewer will understand whether or not the person is fit for the job.

 A role model is one of the most important people in the life of the candidate.
 They are someone who has influenced the personal as well as professional lives of the candidate.
-So asking such a question will help in revealing how and in what way such an individual has had an influence on the life of the person.
-The interviewer will also realize whether the candidate has the same level of success and ambitious nature as their role model.
+So asking such a revealing question will help you know, how and in what way such an individual has had an influence on the life of the person.
+The interviewer will also realise whether the candidate has the same level of success and ambitious nature as their role model.

-17. Number of jobs in number of years:
+17. The number of jobs in a number of years: